Japanese invasion of Taiwan (1895): Japanese occupation of Taipei

 Leaderless and without pay, the troops of the Taipei garrison abandoned their posts and began looting the city.
 The city's powder magazine was fired, and there were several fatal shootings.
 Alarmed at the growing chaos, a number of local businessmen, including the influential Koo Hsien-jung, decided to invite the Japanese in.
 On Koo's initiative, three representatives of the city's foreign community left Taipei, intending to make contact with the Japanese forces in Keelung and urge them to enter Taipei to restore order.
-The foreign envoys met a Japanese force at Tsui-tng-ka (Xizhi) on 6 June, and when he learned of the growing disorder in Taipei the Japanese commander immediately ordered an advance to occupy the city.
+The foreign envoys met a Japanese force at Xizhi on 6 June, and when he learned of the growing disorder in Taipei the Japanese commander immediately ordered an advance to occupy the city.
 The first Japanese troops entered Taipei at dawn on 7 June, and during the next two days put down the riots.
 Most of the Chinese soldiers in Taipei surrendered their weapons without resistance.